- Born: 1939

-John Rimmer was born in Auckland studied with Ronald Tremain at the University of Auckland.
+John Rimmer was born in Auckland in 1939 and studied with Ronald Tremain at the University of Auckland.
 In 1967 he was awarded a Canadian Commonwealth Scholarship and studied at the University of Toronto with John Weinzweig and Gustav Ciamaga.
 He returned to New Zealand in 1969 and taught at the North Shore Teachers College before being appointed in 1974 to the staff of the School of Music at the University of Auckland.
 In 1972 he was the Mozart Fellow (Composer-in-Residence) at the University of Otago.

 John Rimmer’s compositions use a wide variety of musical forces; instrumental, orchestral and choral.
 About a quarter of his works employ electroacoustic resources and many works are published and recorded.
 He has received honourable mentions for his works in competitions at the prestigious electroacoustic music festival held in Bourges, France and also at the Newcomp competition in Massachusetts.
 In 1986 his computer generated work ‘Fleeting Images’ received the International Confederation of Electroacoustic Music prize at Bourges.
 Earlier, in 1983, his ‘De Aestibus Rerum’ (‘on the ebb and flow of things’) received first prize in the International Horn Competition held in the United States.
 In 1989 on the occasion of his fiftieth birthday his ‘Symphony: The Feeling of Sound’ was commissioned and performed by the Auckland Philharmonia Orchestra and subsequently recorded in the orchestra’s CD series of New Zealand composers.